 • Mac Terminal rm command or rmdir command

-• Use some third-party apps to force deleting or emptying the Trash
+• Use some third-party apps to force deleting files or empty Mac Trash

 • Enable the option of "Remove items from the Trash after 30 days" in Finder Preferences